jochen777/jWebForm/doc/template.md

 isHtml5Validaiton: If the form should be validated with html 5

-viewElements:  *ViewElementContainer* Object.
+producerInfosContainer:  *ProducerInfosContainer* Object.

-## Available data within the ViewElementContainer
+## Available data within the ProducerInfosContainer

-elementList: List of *ViewElement* Object
+piList: List of *ProducerInfos* Object

-elementMap: Map of <Name, *ViewElement*>.
+piNao: Map of <Name, *ProducerInfos*>.
 For "manually" accessing the elements

+names: List of the names of the elements

-## Available data within the ViewElement
+## Available data within the ProducerInfos

-elementContainer: holds the element, the decoration and the validaton
 name: name of the element

 html: rendered html

+formId: Id of the form

 value: the value as string

 valueObject: the value as native object (for example the date or a boolean)

 validationResult: the validation result

-childs: childs as *ViewElement* if this is a complex element like date
+childs: childs as *ProducerInfos* if this is a complex element like date

 tabIndex: the tabIndex

 nameOfInput: The type-name (for example "SelectInput", "TextInput"...)

+element: The element (type)

+elementTypeName: fully classiefied class-name

+decoration: The Decoration

+validator: The validator object

-elementNameInfo: a map that describes the element:
+elementNameInfoMap: a map that describes the element:

 * "NameOfElement": true -> Holds a boolean "true" for this name.
 Allows in template engins "if elementNameInfo.XSRFProtectionType ..."
 * "type" -> {text|number|password|} (optional)